Dark Web Monitoring

 You get the record

-The acknowledgement lands as evidence the exposure was handled — not as another ticket in your queue.
+The acknowledgement lands as evidence the exposure was handled, not another ticket in your queue.

 Built for many clients

-You don’t monitor one organization — you monitor all of them.
-INFIMA runs the same watch for every user in every client, surfaces flagged exposures in one place, and lets you open any one to see exactly what was exposed and where the fix stands.
+You don’t monitor one company.
+You monitor all of them.
+INFIMA runs the same watch for every user in every client, gathers the flagged exposures in one place, and lets you open any one to see what was exposed and where the fix stands.
 No logging into each client to find out.

 Every client, one view.

-Flagged exposures across your whole book of business, not one tenant at a time.
+Flagged exposures across all your clients, not one tenant at a time.

 Open any exposure.